 In emergency medical situations, the Affordable Care Act requires insurers to provide coverage for out-of-network care and prohibits insurers from charging higher coinsurance or copayment amounts for out-of-network care than for in-network care.
-Additionally, balance billing protections that take effect in 2022 prevent the provider from sending you a surprise medical bill for emergency medical charges not covered by your insurer.
+Additionally, federal balance billing protections prevent providers from sending you a surprise medical bill for emergency medical charges not covered by your insurer.
 To learn more about federal protections against surprise medical bills, visit https://www.cms.gov/nosurprises.